Tell Him (Barbra Streisand and Celine Dion song)

 "Tell Him" is a song written by Linda Thompson and producers Walter Afanasieff and David Foster.
-It was recorded as a duet between American singer Barbra Streisand and Canadian singer Celine Dion for their 1997 albums, Higher Ground and Let's Talk About Love, and released as the lead single from these albums on November 3, 1997.
+It was recorded as a duet between American singer Barbra Streisand and Canadian singer Celine Dion for their respective 1997 albums, Higher Ground and Let's Talk About Love, and released as the lead single from these albums on November 3, 1997.

 The song was a top-10 commercial success across Europe and Australia.
 It was nominated for the Grammy Award for Best Pop Collaboration with Vocals at the 40th Annual Grammy Awards.
 Later, "Tell Him" was included on both singers' greatest hits albums: Streisand's The Essential (2002), Duets (2002) and The Ultimate Collection (2010), and Dion's The Collector's Series, Volume One (2000), My Love: Essential Collection (2008) and The Best of Celine Dion & David Foster (2012).

 Background

 On March 24, 1997, Dion became the first artist ever to perform twice on the same Academy Awards night.
 In addition to singing "Because You Loved Me," she also sang "I Finally Found Someone" from the movie The Mirror Has Two Faces, recorded by Barbra Streisand and Bryan Adams.
 Streisand preferred not to perform that night, and Natalie Cole had been scheduled to sing her song instead.
 But Cole pulled out, so only two days before the Oscar night, Dion was asked if she could do it.
 Although nervous, she accepted and managed to perform on the night.

 A few days later, Streisand sent Dion flowers and a note: "I watched the tape afterwards, you sang my song beautifully and I regret I wasn't in the room to hear you, next time let's make one together.
 I really wish your song would have won, you are a wonderful singer".
 That note wasn't left without an answer, and René Angélil called up David Foster to write a song for them, and the result was "Tell Him".
 Citing Streisand as one of her most prominent idols, Dion had always wanted to sing with her but feared getting too close to her idol, explaining, "It takes practically nothing to destroy your image of them.
 And just as little to crush you".

 A radio version of the song was commissioned.
 It is also under the same clock length as the album version.
 The radio edit features a high-frequency flute playing during Dion's bridge.

 Streisand was first introduced to Dion's music several years earlier, by tennis player Andre Agassi.